fox769/CSCI133Labs/Lab_02/Readme.md

 	19		179
 	20		180

-When the growth rate is set to 2, this is where the population starts to show noticible oscilation.
+When the growth rate is set to 200%, this is where the population starts to show noticible oscilation.
 The population caps out a 195 but goes up and down around 179 and 180 during the last quarter.

-g=.3
+g = 30%
 >
 	Year    Population
 	1		9